leo-p/datadog-playground/README.md

 * `3-kubernetes`: Applications and agent deployed through `kubernetes`
 * `4-kubernetes-lib-injection`: Applications and agent deployed through `kubernetes` with the particularity that the application have not been instrumented with the tracer which is injected directly through the Datadog Admission Controller.
 * `5-dynamic-instrumentation`: Todo
+* `6-universal-service-monitoring`: Use USM to automatically detect services and golden signals without code instrumentation.

 ## Build the apps